RicardoJacinto/Brooklyn-Film-Festival/README.md

 <h1> Project Brief </h1>

 <strong> 1 – Summary </strong>
-Our client, Jennifer Viala, Co founder of Brooklyn Vibes events CO decided to organize the Brooklyn’s Outdoor Film Festival for this year and she wants us to create a website in order -to promote it.
+<p>Our client, Jennifer Viala, Co founder of Brooklyn Vibes events CO decided to organize the Brooklyn’s Outdoor Film Festival for this year and she wants us to create a website in order -to promote it.
-The venue holds up to 5000 people and will take place from August 5th to 8th at Brooklyn Bridge Park.
+The venue holds up to 5000 people and will take place from August 5th to 8th at Brooklyn Bridge Park. </p>

 <strong>2 - Stakeholders: </strong>